xChickens/xChickens/README.md

 ### Hi there, I'm Chris! 👋

-I'm a fourth year student at the University of California, San Diego pursuing a M.S. in Computer Science and aspiring a career in Software Engineering.
-My current expectations are to complete my degree by Spring 2022.
+I currently am a Software Engineer II at Amazon based in San Diego on the Buyer Abuse Engineering Team, since Oct 2022.

-I currently have a B.S. degree in Computer Science, completed in Spring 2021.
-I expect to start working at Amazon in San Diego on the Buyer Abuse Engineering Team in Fall 2022.
+I currently have a M.S. degree in Computer Science, completed in Spring 2022 and a B.S. degree in Computer Science, completed in Spring 2021.

-Currently, I'm open to full-time opportunities, in any fields of Software Development.
+Currently, I'm open to full-time opportunities in any fields of Software Development.
 Please feel free to contact me for more information!
 Thank you!

 - 💬 Ask me about anything [here](https://github.com/xChickens/xChickens/issues)